IceHe/blog/source/_posts/mac_shortcuts.md

 - First, Simple hit `^ ;`
 - Then type a charactor
 - At last, type the matching character to the specified place!
+-->

 #### [IdeaVim](https://plugins.jetbrains.com/plugin/164?pr=idea)

-It is a plugin for IDEs from [JetBrains](https://www.jetbrains.com/).
+It is the best Vim-Emulator plugin for IDEs from [JetBrains](https://www.jetbrains.com/).

-Most keys are same as Vim , Just list my custom keys.
+Its most keys are the same as Vim, so I just list my custom keys.

 - Tab